sanikamulik/RedditUserPersona/README.md

 The project is organized with a simple, flat structure for clarity:

-The project is organized with a simple, flat structure for clarity:

 ```.
 RedditUserPersona/
 ├── 📜 main.ipynb                  # The main Jupyter Notebook with all Python code.